NlaakStudiosLLC/docker-multichain/README.md

 ## Images

 * [NlaakStudiosLLC/base-multichain](https://hub.docker.com/r/NlaakStudiosLLC/base-multichain/): A Multi-Stage build with base Ubuntu as builder and scratch as final image with the latest Multichain deamon installed.
-Size 50MB
+Size 50MB.
+Use this image as a starting point if you want to create your nodes from scratch.
     ### Docker Base Image: (*multichain-2.0-beta-2-base:latest*)

     Build New Images:
     ```docker build . --rm --squash -t multichain-2.0-beta-2-base```

     Run Image:
     ```docker run -p 8080:3001 -it --rm --name multichain-base-run multichain-2.0-beta-2-base:latest```

     Create Docker Container: